malike/malike.github.io/_posts/2015-12-21-Design-Thinking-Approach-For-Hobby-Robotic-Project.md

 ***3. Ideate***

 This is where we find possible solutions to the problem.
-Building up on what we gathered from defining the problems/soultions.
+Building up on what we gathered from defining the problems/solutions.

 Based on what we defined I was able to create 5 categories.
 The one section I didn't gather from interviewing myself is power source,I added that.
-Its not always neccesary to list out categories.
+Its not always necessary to list out categories.
 List out all the ideas that come to mind here for creating the solution.
 Then strike out the ones that won't work.